helidon-io/helidon/docs/se/guides/health.md

 curl -v http://localhost:8080/observe/health
 ```

-This time the `curl` output shows not only the HTTP status—​as 200 instead of
+This time the `curl` output shows not only the HTTP status as 200 instead of
-204 because the response now contains data—​but also the detailed output for all
+204 because the response now contains data but also the detailed output for all
 health checks.

 Health check details: